netcinematics/ALPHABITZ_AI_GOOGLE_CAPSTONE/README.md

 Also,

+> "Create maximum exact text"

+And,

-> "Index all concepts possible into single word syntax."
+> "Index all concepts possible into single words - for AI."

-These sub-agents are described in this capstone.
+Implemented as sub-agents in this capstone.

 ____